Akuli/python-tutorial/basics/zip-and-enumerate.md

 ## enumerate

 `enumerate()` is an amazing Built-in function offered by python.
-When used, gives us the index and the item combined. long story short! `enumerate` comes in handy while working with loops as it gives us access to both the item and it's index at the same time.
+When used, gives us the index and the item combined.

 ```python
 >>> even_nums = [2, 4, 6, 8, 10, 12]